Here are all the top orange juice cocktails that highlight this beautiful citrus fruit! Try everything from a mimosa to a tequila sunrise.

 Ingredients: Orange juice, tequila, lime juice, triple sec or Cointreau

-Got OJ?
-Got vodka?
-Let’s make a Screwdriver!
 The Screwdriver is one of the easiest cocktails there is, ideal for afternoon drinks or brunch.
-Cocktail connoisseurs might call it low brow…and let’s be honest: it is.
-But there are lots of legit two-ingredient drinks!
-We’ll show you how to make a traditional Screwdriver: then share a few ideas on how to make a more interesting spin on this drink.
+Cocktail connoisseurs might call it low brow, but there are lots of great two-ingredient drinks!
+Here's how to make a traditional Screwdriver and a few ideas of interesting spins on this drink.

 Ingredients: Orange juice, vodka

 Here’s a unique orange juice cocktail: the Garibaldi!
 This Italian cocktail has so much going for it, it’s hard to know where to start.
 Orange juice is the perfect sweet balance to bitter Campari.
 There’s a little textural little flair with a foamy topping.
-It comes out ultra refreshing with bitter, sweet and tangy notes all intermingling in the perfect sip.
-Use fresh orange juice for this one: standard or blood orange (pictured).
+It comes out ultra refreshing with bitter, sweet and tangy notes all intermingling3.

 Looking for a quick and easy orange juice cocktail?
 Make a Madras!
 This vibrant pink vodka drink is zingy and refreshing, pairing orange with cranberry juice for tartness and color.
 It takes no time at all to make: just mix it right in the glass and serve on ice!